National Review: National Review Online

 Markos Moulitsas, who runs the liberal Daily Kos web-site, told reporters in August 2007 that he does not read conservative blogs, with the exception of those on N.R.O.: "I do like the blogs at the National Review—I do think their writers are the best in the [conservative] blogosphere," he said.

 National Review Institute

 The N.R.I. works in policy development and helping establish new advocates in the conservative movement.
 National Review Institute was founded by William F. Buckley Jr. in 1991 to engage in policy development, public education, and advocacy that would advance the conservative principles he championed.

-In 2019, the Whittaker Chambers family had NRI stop an award in Chambers' name following award to people whom the family found objectionable.
+In 2019, the Whittaker Chambers family prevailed on the N.R.I. to cease an award in Chambers' name, after an award to people whom the family found objectionable.

 Finances

 As with most political opinion magazines in the United States, National Review carries little corporate advertising.
 The magazine stays afloat from subscription fees, donations, and black-tie fundraisers around the country.
 The magazine also sponsors cruises featuring National Review editors and contributors as lecturers.

 Buckley said in 2005 that the magazine had lost about $25,000,000 over 50 years.